nadvolod/my-static-web-app/react-app/README.md

 The code doesn't work with Node 15 and needs at max Node 14.
 Need to use NVM to install Node 14 and set it to default by using the answers [here](https://stackoverflow.com/questions/44700432/visual-studio-code-to-use-node-version-specified-by-nvm/66120222#66120222)

+### Create Staging URL

+the GitHub bot adds a comment to your pull request, which contains the URL of the pre-production environment.
+You can click on this link to see your staged changes.

+### Constraints of Azure Static Apps API
+Azure Static Web Apps provides an API through Azure Functions.
+The capabilities of Azure Functions are focused to a specific set of features that enable you to create an API for a web app and allow the web app to connect to API securely.
+These features come with some constraints, including:

+The API route prefix must be api.
+The API must either be a JavaScript, C#, or Python Azure Functions app.
+Route rules for API functions only support redirects and securing routes with roles.
+Triggers are limited to HTTP.
+Input and output bindings are supported.
+Logs are only available if you add Application Insights to your Functions app.

 ## Resources

 ### Azure Static Web Apps